About Kane Phelps, M.A., LMFT, CT

 For the past two years he has been in private practice in Pacific Palisades.
 His work includes co-facilitation of groups at Our House, a nationally recognized grief support center and as a volunteer therapist for The Soldiers Project, an organization devoted to helping vets returning from combat.

 Married for almost 40 years, Kane is a family man.
 He has parented 3 adult children, and is acutely aware of the difficulties facing parents and children in the modern world.
-His passion is helping adults and adolescents overcome life difficulties.
-These include divorce, depression, marital conflict, job loss, retirement, death of a loved one, major illness, financial loss, substance abuse, problems with sexuality and/or intimacy.
+His passion is helping adults and couples overcome life difficulties.
+These include divorce, depression, marital conflict, job loss, retirement, death of a loved one, major illness, financial loss, co-dependence, problems with sexuality and/or intimacy.
 His aim is to help guide others, as others guided him, to a meaningful life.

 His expertise is in solution focused therapy that is strength based and influenced by Zen Buddhist philosophy, meditation and mindfulness practices.

 In his spare time, he is a devoted grandfather and dancer.

 Professional associations: CAMFT (Californian Association of Marriage and Family Therapists).
 Kane is membership chair person and Board member of the LA CAMFT chapter.